patheros/PathSetManuals/README.md

 A granular FX module.
 Modulate 6 different granular effects.

 ## Path Set: Infinity
-The Infinity set explores modules with near-infinite internal configurations.
+Infinity explores modules with near-infinite internal configurations.
 These internal signatures can be randomizes but are unlikely to be found again once changed.

 ### Orchestrator
 <a href="modules/Orchestrator.md">![Image of Orchestrator module](images/Orchestrator.png)</a><br/>